PDLT-University-of-York/test-split-site/docs/ultra/test.md

     5. Click **Save**.
     6. Repeat for all questions.

-### Auto-generate questions with AI
+???
+Abstract "Auto-generate questions with AI"

     Use the [AI Design Assistant Tool](../ultra/ai-da.md) to auto-generate key question types based on your site content.
 See [Question types](#question-types) above for the supported types.

     !!! ai "Using AI tools effectively"

         AI-generated content is a **starting point** for your own content development rather than a finished product.
 You must always **carefully check** that output is accurate and appropriate for your intended use and adapt as needed.

         See our [general guide to Artificial Intelligence tools](../other-tools/ai.md) for more details on using AI responsibly.

-??? question "How to auto generate questions"

     1. Create a Test or open an existing Test or Question Bank.
 To generate a new Question Bank, select **Auto generate** and skip step 2.
     2. Click the **plus icon** where you would like the question(s) to appear, and select **Auto-generate question**.